 The room to the right of my leopard tree has a touch of leopard and traditional Christmas red.
 And, the leopard personalized stockings are a gorgeous touch to any room regardless of your tree theme.

 The pre-lit garland across the fireplace is decorated with leopard Christmas ball ornaments, and to tie in the red from the stockings, I made a bow for the garland that extended slightly into its branches.

 Chevron red and white ribbon from Amazon.

 Final thoughts on the best leopard Christmas tree

-So those are the 7 best tips for having the best leopard Christmas tree, along with a few bonus ideas!
-I hope you enjoyed reading this article and received some value and ideas from it.
-Feel free to comment below if you have any tips or leopard Christmas decor ideas.
-I love hearing feedback!
+I hope you enjoyed reading these 7 tips for having the best leopard Christmas tree, along with a few bonus ideas!
+I realize some of these items are sold out at the moment, but restocking for Christmas items usually begins in September/October.
+Feel free to comment below if you have any tips or leopard Christmas decor questions.

-And remember, the key to having the best leopard Christmas tree is not to overdo the leopard print.
-Happy Holidays and cheers to the happiest of New Years!
+And remember, the key to having the best leopard Christmas tree is NOT to overdo the leopard theme.
+Happy Holidays and cheers to a New Year!